-- 2.6-3.
-Any eligible Tribal member may petition to be placed on a ballot according to the following procedures: - (a) Each petitioner, not nominated at caucus, shall file a petition containing endorsee's original signatures; photocopies shall not be accepted. - (b) Petitioners shall use an official petition form as designated by this law which may be obtained in the Tribal Secretary's Office or from the mailing for that caucus. - (c) The petition form shall consist of each endorsee's: - (1) printed name and address; - (2) date of birth; - (3) Oneida Tribal Enrollment Number; and - (4) signature. - (d) Petitioners shall obtain not less than ten (10) signatures of qualified voters as defined under this law. - (e) Petitions shall be presented to the Tribal Secretary, or designated agent, during normal business hours, 8:00 to 4:30 Monday through Friday, but no later than prior to close of business five (5) business days after the caucus.
-The location to drop-off petitions shall be identified in the mailing identifying the caucus date. - (f) The Tribal Secretary shall forward all petitions to the Election Board Chairperson the next business day following the close of petition submissions. - (g) The Election Board shall have the Oneida Enrollment Department verify all signatures contained on the petition. - 2.6-4.
+102.6-3.
+Any eligible member of the Nation may petition to be placed on a ballot according to the following procedures:

+(a) Each petitioner, not nominated at caucus, shall file a petition containing endorsee's original signatures; photocopies shall not be accepted.

+(b) Petitioners shall use an official petition form as designated by this law which may be obtained in the Office of the Nation's Secretary or from the mailing for that caucus.

+(c) The petition form shall consist of each endorsee's:

+- (1) printed name and address;

+- (2) date of birth;

+- (3) Oneida Nation Enrollment Number; and

+- (4) signature.

+(d) Petitioners shall obtain not less than ten (10) signatures of qualified voters as defined under this law.

+(e) Petitions shall be presented to the Nation's Secretary, or designated agent, during normal business hours, 8:00 to 4:30 Monday through Friday, but no later than prior to close of business five (5) business days after the caucus.
+The location to drop-off petitions shall be identified in the mailing identifying the caucus date.

+(f) The Nation's Secretary shall forward all petitions to the Election Board Chairperson the next business day following the close of petition submissions.

+(g) The Election Board shall have the Trust Enrollment Department verify all signatures contained on the petition.

+102.6-4.
 A person who runs for a position on the Oneida Business Committee, or a position on a judicial court or commission, shall not run for more than one (1) elective office or seat per election.

-2.7.
+102.7.
 Notice of Polling Places

-- 2.7-1.
+102.7-1.
 The Election Board shall post a notice in the prominent locations, stating the location of the polling places and the time the polls will be open.
-This notice shall also be posted in an easily visible position, close to the entrance of Tribal businesses/facilities. - 2.7-2.
-Polling information shall be posted no less than ten (10) calendar days prior to the election, and shall remain posted until the poll closes on the day of the election. - 2.7-3.
-Except for a Special Election, notice for the election shall be mailed to all Tribal members, stating the time and place of the election and a sample of the ballot, no less than ten (10) calendar days prior to the election, through a mass mailing.
-The Oneida Enrollment Department shall be notified, by the Election Board Chairperson, no less than twenty (20) calendar days prior to the requested mailing. - 2.7-4.
-Notice of the election shall be placed in the Tribal newspaper.
+This notice shall also be posted in an easily visible position, close to the entrance of the Nation's businesses/facilities.

+102.7-2.
+Polling information shall be posted no less than ten (10) calendar days prior to the election, and shall remain posted until the poll closes on the day of the election.

+102.7-3.
+Except for a Special Election, notice for the election shall be mailed to all Nation members, stating the time and place of the election and a sample of the ballot, no less than ten (10) calendar days prior to the election, through a mass mailing.
+The Trust Enrollment Department shall be notified, by the Election Board Chairperson, no less than twenty (20) calendar days prior to the requested mailing.

-2.8.
+102.7-4.
+Notice of the election shall be placed in the Nation's newspaper.

+102.8.
 Registration of Voters